immunogenomics/cdr3-QTL/README.md

 ![image](./figure/Fig2.png)

-## How the CDR3 amino acid phenotypes were calclated?
+## How the CDR3 amino acid phenotypes were calculated?
 - **We prepared a vignette explaining how we created CDR3 amino acid (AA) phenotypes in our manuscript (./vignettes/cdr3_phenotype_demo_v1.ipynb)**.
 - Essentially, we simply used AA usage frequencies as illustrated below.